 What we do and don’t do

 We are a “Funding Portal.”
-We are registered with the SEC and with FINRA to act as an intermediary in Securities that are offered and sold under Title III.
+We are registered with the SEC and FINRA to act as an intermediary in securities offered and sold under Title III.

 While similar, being a Funding Portal isn’t the same as being a registered “broker-dealer.”
 We are not a registered broker-dealer.

 Think of us as a marketplace, or a shopping mall, bringing together companies and investors.
-When you invest, you are not investing in us or in any entity affiliated with us.
-You are investing in a third-party business that has chosen to raise money using our marketplace.
+When you invest, you are not investing in us or any entity affiliated with us.
+Instead, you are investing in a third-party business that has chosen to raise money using our marketplace.

 What we do

-Select which Issuers to list on our platform, by among other things:
+- Select which Issuers to list on our platform, among other things: